Since espresso-making is an art, the machines brewing those addictively delicious shots are really complex things…

 Still, many buyers on Amazon – as well as our team – speak favorably of the espresso quality produced with the Mr. Coffee ECM160.
 We just don’t want you to expect to produce a creamy-Starbucks espresso with this machine.

-- Cheapest useful espresso machine on the market
+- Cheapest best espresso machine on the market

 - Operates very quietly (because pressure is low)